Yo!

 Effectively this means binary hardening is getting more complicated again.

-is a Go compiler flag which should let you pass compiler and linker
+GOFLAGS is a Go compiler flag which should let you pass compiler and linker

 flags during building.
-The problem is that GOFLAGS
+The problem is that GOFLAGS has a broken parser which

 doesn’t parse spaces that well.
 It also doesn’t help that multiple build systems